Unique things and unusual things to do in Dublin Ireland

 cool things to do in Dublin head to the Jewish Museum

-6. The Bodysnatcher’s Watch Tower in Glasnevin Cemetery
+6. The Bodysnatcher’s Watch Tower and Glasnevin Cemetery

 The watchtowers were set up in the 1800s to prevent the unscrupulous from digging up the bodies for medical science at the time.
 Glasnevin’s Watch Towers were a fine-selling feature back in the day and no bodies were ever reported being snatched from the graveyard.
 There is an informative Visitors Centre at Glasnevin and you can even grab a bite to eat in the cafe, which overlooks the headstones.

-Cool things to do in Dublin off the beaten path Ireland
+Unique things and unusual things to do in Dublin Ireland

 7. National Leprechaun Museum, Jervis Street